Skip to content

 What are the symptoms of anxiety?

-The symptoms of anxiety may include:
+The symptoms of nervousness, agitation, or worry may include:

 • Increased heart rate